keitaroemotion/how-to-solve-covid19-economic-disaster/README.md

-# mytownVR
+# MytownVR

-nowadays, because of the COVID 19, our economy is at risk, taking into account this situation is going to be prolonged so far, we need a VR/3D platform to support 'random shopping' and any face-to-face social activities via the internet, using this online VR.
+Nowadays, because of the COVID 19, our economy is at risk, taking into account this situation is going to be prolonged so far, we need a VR/3D platform to support 'random shopping' and any face-to-face social activities via the internet, using this online VR.
 Remember when the Second Life becomes popular long times ago, we enjoyed it but it won't last long.
 However, in this tough situation we need to re-consider building our society online, as more visible format.